amt-daniel-adeabah/suite-landing-page/README.md

 - Added a separate mobile and tablet CSS
 - Added page default style for desktop.
 - Deployed page to netlify

+2nd march, 2023.
+- Added Author and Footer HTML
+- Added Author and Footer CSS
+- Fixed responsiveness for all devices